net-zero-dri/net-zero-dri.github.io/value.md

 - **Comparison:** the carbon emissions of a task vs. the ‘value’ it generates
 - **Action:** assigning which tasks get to emit carbon via the use of UKRI electricity and infrastructure

-The project will review how UKRI currently make decisions around DRI use (if, when and how a task gets to use DRI), undertake a literature review of how emissions-vs-value decisions have been managed in similar infrastructure environments, and provide specific recommendations to UKRI of a Net Zero decision-making methodology.
+The VALUE project carried out three objectives:

+To gain an understanding of how UKRI currently operate their DRI and where decision making structures exist, an interview was conducted with a member of the UKRI Net Zero Project Scoping Team (Ag Stephens – CEDA Head of Partnerships).

+To review how other organisations approach ‘emissions-vs.-value’ comparisons, a literature review of ‘value’ assessment/quantification methods within organisations and a review of comparison techniques was undertaken.
+Additionally the broader system of constraint optimisation within data-centres was also investigated in literature.

+These findings were used to provide recommendations to UKRI of a framework to approach ‘emissions-vs.-value’ comparisons for NetZero DRI use.

+The full report can be found here: **[DOI:10.5281/zenodo.7692856](https://doi.org/10.5281/zenodo.7692856)**

 ![value](/images/6.png){:class="img-responsive"